powsybl/powsybl.github.io/docs/iidm/exporter/iidm.md

 The default value for this parameter is `IidmImportExportMode.NO_SEPARATED_FILE_FOR_EXTENSIONS`.

 ## iidm.export.xml.incremental-conversion
-The `iidm.export.xml.export-conversion` property is an optional property that defines whether the export type is incremental or not.
+The `iidm.export.xml.incremental-conversion` property is an optional property that defines whether the export type is incremental or not.

-Setting that attribute to true let us export only the elements having control, state or topology attributes. we export those elements to three separated files `base-TOPO.xiidm`, `base-STATE.xiidm` and `base-CONTROL.xiidm`.
+Setting that attribute to true lets us export only the elements having control, state or topology attributes. we export those elements to three separated files `base-TOPO.xiidm`, `base-STATE.xiidm` and `base-CONTROL.xiidm`.

 The default value for this parameter is `false`.